javascript-tutorial/ja.javascript.info/README.md

 - Choose an unchecked article you'd like to translate.
 - Create an issue to inform the maintainer that you're translating it.
 - Fork the repository, translate and send a PR when done.

+🎉 Thank you!

-- Your name will appear in the contributors list at <https://ja.javascript.info/about#contributors> when PR is accepted.
+Your name and the contribution size will appear in the contributors list at <https://ja.javascript.info/about#contributors> when PR is accepted.

-Thank you!
+P.S.
+The full list of languages can be found at <https://github.com/javascript-tutorial/translate>.

 ## Structure